NoxGamingQC/kiosk/README.md

 # Kiosk

-This is for use the RaspberryPi as a kiosk.
+This project is only to help you put your system in kiosk mode.

 For more information please visit: https://www.noxgamingqc/kiosk